AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/rfm-analysis.md

 ![](../../assets/blobid0.png)

-The RFM analysis can only be configured if you have the [!DNL MBI] Pro plan on the new architecture (for example, if you have the "Data Warehouse Views" option under the "Manage Data" menu).
+The RFM analysis can only be configured if you have the [!DNL Commerce Intelligence] Pro plan on the new architecture (for example, if you have the "Data Warehouse Views" option under the "Manage Data" menu).
 These columns can be created from the "Manage Data > Data Warehouse" page.
 Detailed instructions are given below.

 ## Getting Started